RK-200/CS32-MP-Test-Repo/dynamic-array/DETAILS.md

 The array doubles in capacity whenever `push()` is called on a full array.

 ## 5. Capacity halving, pop_left(*l*), and pop_right(*l*)
-The array halves in capacity whenever `pop()` is called on an array whose size is less than a third of its capacity.
+The array halves in capacity whenever `pop()` is called on an array whose size is equal to a third of its capacity.

 ## 6. Efficient indexing, get(*l*, *i*), and set(*l*, *i*, *v*)
 As mentioned in section 1, one of the greatest strengths of the dynamic array implementation is its constant-time indexing.
 The `get()` and `set()` functions are simplified due to the innate constant-time indexing of the underlying array.
 They simply have to calculate for the "real" index, access its address using the backing array, then either return or modify its value.